-Pay for Performance: Compensation of our executive officers is almost completely tied to pre-set, objective performance criteria and long-term shareholder value creation; in 2017, 96% of our CEO's compensation was subject to performance risk and tied to long-term results and our stock price, and for our other executive officers, on average, approximately 89% of their compensation was performance-based.
+Pay for Performance: Compensation of our executive officers is almost completely tied to pre-set, objective performance criteria and long-term shareholder value creation.
+In 2018, 97% of our prior CEO's direct compensation and 95% of our current CEO's direct compensation was subject to performance risk and tied to long-term results and our stock price.
+For our other executive officers, on average, 86% of their direct compensation was performance-based.